National MDT Network Meeting – GP Child Health Hubs

-• Anyone currently working within integrated models of care
+• Colleagues currently working within integrated models of care

 • Teams considering setting up a GP Child Health Hub or neighbourhood MDT